Blog · Technical

 </script>

-Note the explicit selected_or_first_available_variant calls for variant-level fields.
-This is how the JSON-LD reflects the variant the shopper is actually looking at, which matters because AI engines often retrieve a specific PDP URL with a variant already selected in the query string.
+Note the selected_or_first_available_variant calls for variant-level fields.
+That is how the JSON-LD reflects the variant the shopper — or the shopping agent — is actually looking at, which matters because engines often retrieve a PDP URL with a variant pre-selected in the query string.
+Complete, variant-accurate offers data is also the largest single input to the agent-readability score: a draft-cart agent cannot add a product whose price and availability it cannot parse.

-llms.txt is a proposed plain-text file served at your site root.
-It gives AI crawlers a curated summary of the site — product names, key attributes, canonical URLs.
-Metafields are the ideal source of the attributes you include.
-A well-populated brand metafield, for example, flows into every product listing in your llms.txt as "Brand: [your brand]" without you editing 500 product entries by hand.
+llms.txt is a plain-text file served at the site root that gives AI crawlers a curated summary — product names, key attributes, canonical URLs.
+Metafields are the natural source of those attributes: a populated brand metafield flows into every product line of the file without anyone editing 500 entries by hand.
+The free llms.txt generator reads Shopify metafields directly; the llms.txt for Shopify guide covers the file itself, and the glossary entry has the short version.

-From eCommerce Insights's internal audits during Q1 2026, the most commonly missing metafields — on otherwise-well-run Shopify catalogs — were GTIN, material, country_of_origin, and variant-level color.
-GTIN is the most expensive to miss, because it's the field every marketplace, review site, and AI engine uses to resolve a product across sources.
-Material is second-most expensive because it's how buyers describe products in natural language.
-Variant-level color bugs are the quickest to fix but the most visible — a shopper filtering on "navy" gets nothing when your color metafield lives at the product level with "Multiple" as its value.
+From the research team's 2026 audits, the most commonly missing metafields on otherwise well-run catalogs: GTIN, material, country_of_origin, and variant-level color.
+GTIN is the most expensive miss — it is the field every other source uses to resolve your product.
+Material is second, because it is how buyers talk.
+Variant-level color bugs are the quickest fix and the most visible: a shopper filtering "navy" gets nothing when color lives at the product level with "Multiple" as its value.

 Where to start this week

-Open Shopify admin.
-Go to Settings → Custom data → Products.
-List the metafields defined on your store.
-Mark the core set — GTIN, brand, material, country_of_origin, color, pattern, gender, age_group — as either present or missing.
-For each missing field, define it with the correct type and validation.
-Then pick your top ten revenue SKUs and populate the fields manually, using buyer-recognizable language.
-Push to the theme's Product JSON-LD.
-Re-run your PDP through Google's Rich Results Test to verify.
-That's a realistic one-week project for a solo developer and it improves visibility on every engine.
+Open Settings → Custom data → Products and list what is defined.
+Mark the core set — GTIN, brand, material, country_of_origin, color, pattern, gender, age_group — present or missing.
+Define the missing ones with correct types and validation.
+Populate your top ten revenue SKUs by hand, in buyer language.
+Wire the theme's JSON-LD.
+Verify with Google's Rich Results Test.
+That is a realistic one-week project for a solo developer, and it improves grounding on every engine at once. eCommerce Insights automates the audit half: it reads the catalog through the admin API and flags exactly which fields are missing on which SKUs, with the diff attached.

 Key takeaways

-• The core set is GTIN, brand, material, pattern, country_of_origin, color, gender, age_group.
-Category-specific fields extend this.
+• Core set: GTIN, brand, material, pattern, country_of_origin, color, gender, age_group.
+Category fields extend it.

-• Define fields once in admin with validation.
-Populate them at the right scope — product or variant — and wire them into Product JSON-LD.
+• Define once with validation, populate at the right scope, wire into Product JSON-LD.

-• Most Shopify PDPs in Q1 2026 leave GTIN, material, and variant-level color blank.
-Those are the highest-return fixes.
+• Most 2026 catalogs leave GTIN, material, and variant-level color blank — the highest-return fills.

 Ask AI about Shopify metafields for AI search